 Where: artsdepot, 5 Nether Street, Tally Ho Corner, North Finchley, N12 0GA

 Ahoy there me hearties!
 Cutty Sark is welcoming pirates back on board once more to uncover the history of the fastest clipper.

-Don’t miss out on the experience to catch the cast of colourful characters, take a snap on board ship and see just what the former workers used to get up to.
+Don’t miss out on the experience to watch the cast of colourful characters, take a snap on board ship, and see just what the former workers used to get up to.